-Chance are, your early-stage SaaS business has a business-casual dress policy, but your financial metrics still need a buttoned-up Wall Street polish to attract savvy investors or potential acquirers.
+Chances are, your early-stage SaaS business has a business-casual dress policy, but your financial metrics still need a buttoned-up Wall Street polish to attract savvy investors or potential acquirers.

-So, you make do with a haphazard assortment of tools like QuickBooks and SalesForce manually pieced together with Excel spreadsheets and a lot of copying and pasting.
+How creative?
+You make do with a haphazard assortment of tools like QuickBooks and SalesForce manually pieced together with Excel spreadsheets and a lot of copying and pasting.
 Needless to say, this doesn’t achieve the cohesive look you’re going for.

-This approach ignores the vital importance of having accurate revenue recognition numbers during the early and later stages of the business.
+But this approach ignores the vital importance of having accurate revenue recognition numbers during the early and later stages of the business.
 Unreliable financial statements stemming from revenue recognition problems can turn off potential buyers and investors.

-If you can see churn rates, monthly revenue recognition (MRR) and annual revenue recognition (ARR), you can also see where and when you are losing existing customers and what that does to long-term revenue expectations.
+If you can see churn rates, monthly revenue recognition (MRR), and annual revenue recognition (ARR), you can also see where and when you are losing existing customers and what that does to long-term revenue expectations.

 If a sales rep initially forgets to enter a promised discount and corrects it later, you are instantly alerted to the discrepancy with a message stating that the revenues currently scheduled do not match the contract value.
-This already makes a big difference to revenue recognition accuracy and efficiency when you have five orders per week.
-Think how much time and effort it would save when you grow to 20 orders per week.
+This already makes a big difference in revenue recognition accuracy and efficiency when you have five orders per week.
+Think about how much time and effort it would save when you grow to 20 orders per week.

 Revenue recognition rules like ASC 606 have always been challenging when you’re relying on a system that does not provide all of the capabilities you need.

-Returning to our power suit metaphor, instead of a clean, coordinated look at financial operations, your SaaS business may be creating a patchwork quilt of spreadsheets for contract management, deferred revenue and more.
+Returning to our power suit metaphor, instead of a clean, coordinated look at financial operations, your SaaS business may be creating a patchwork quilt of spreadsheets for contract management, deferred revenue, and more.
 Pull one thread too hard and the whole thing could unravel.

 But don’t think you have to spend a fortune for a financial management suite that you don’t really need or have time to implement.
-You can and should find the middle ground with an automated solution that enables you to present polished, accurate revenue recognition and financial metrics that will enlighten your operational decisions and satisfy potential investors and buyers.
+You can and should find the middle ground with an automated solution that enables you to present polished, accurate revenue recognition, and financial metrics that will enlighten your operational decisions and satisfy potential investors and buyers.